 Credit Risk

 Credit risk refers to the risk of default in its obligation by the counterparty resulting in a financial loss.
-The maximum exposure to the credit risk at the reporting date is primarily from unsecured trade receivables amounting to ' 19,264.95 Lacs and ' 26,444.93 Lacs as of March 31, 2024 and March 31, 2023 respectively.
+The maximum exposure to the credit risk at the reporting date is primarily from unsecured trade receivables amounting to ?
+28,515.81 Lakhs and ^19,264.95 Lakhs as of March 31,2025 and March 31,2024 respectively.
 Trade receivables are typically unsecured and are derived from revenue earned from customers located primarily in India.
 Credit risk has always been managed by the Company through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Company grants credit terms in the normal course of business.

 Credit risk on cash and cash equivalents is limited as the Company generally invest in deposits with banks and financial institutions with high credit ratings.
 Investments primarily include investment in deposits with banks.